UKHomeOffice/callisto-timecard-restapi/docs/features/record-flexible-change-in-timecard.md

 2. The user must first modify the `TimeEntry` to update the client's in memory representation of the `TimeEntry.actualStartTime`and/or the `TimeEntry.actualEndTime` values
 3. The user then selects that they wish to create a `FlexChange` and they supply the required data (see the [FlexChange](./../payload.md#flexchange) payload model)
 4. The client creates an in memory `FlexChange` instance holding the flexible change data that the user supplied.
 In addition the `FlexChange` contains the `TimeEntry` that is to be updated
 5. The user then completes the recording of the flexible change by choosing to save using the [`add FlexChange`](./../commands.md#add-flexchange) command

+**Note** that the creation of a FlexChange also modifies or creates a TimeEntry.
+See [considerations](#considerations) for more detail.

 #### Complete change
 Conceptually a complete change occurs when one moves a planned shift from one day to a different day where the person was planned to be absent.